about us

 At Centre 33 we put young people at the heart of their own support.
 We listen and we work together to find solutions that will work for young people.
 And then we work with other services to ensure they are not falling through the cracks, and that their voices are heard.

-Our Vision is for a future where all young people are listened to, respected and supported.
+Our vision is for a future where all young people are listened to, respected and supported.

 Centre 33 exists to help every young person in Cambridgeshire & Peterborough fulfil their potential.
 We support and empower them to overcome their issues through a range of free and confidential services.

-We offer free counselling and wellbeing support, information on sexual health, housing and budgeting and also a young carers project.
+We offer free counselling and wellbeing support, information on sexual health, housing and budgeting and a young carers project.
 We run out of five main centres over six days a week and work with 1000s of young people in Cambridgeshire and Peterborough every year.

 We believe young people deserve respect and excellent care and support, no matter what they come to us with.